Navigating the Pitfalls of Active Learning Evaluation: A Systematic Framework for Meaningful Performance Assessment: Experimental setup, in more detail

-\paragraph{Standard} The standard augmentations we use are based on the different datasets. \\ For CIFAR datasets these are in order of execution: RandomHorizontalFlip, RandomCrop to 32x32 with padding of size 4.\\ For MIO-TCD we use the standard ImageNet transformations: RandomResizedCrop to 224x224, Random Horizontal Flip.\\ For ISIC-2019 we use ISIC transformations which are: Resize to 300x300, RandomHorizontalFlip, RandomVerticalFlip, ColorJitter(0.02, 0.02, 0.02, 0.01) ,RandomRotation(rotation=(-180, 180), translate=(0.1, 0.1), scale=(0.7, 1.3)), RandomAffine(-180, 180), RandomCrop to 224x224.\\ These are based on the ISIC-2018 challenge best single model submission:\\https://github.com/JiaxinZhuang/Skin-Lesion-Recognition.Pytorch \paragraph{RandAugmentMC} We use the same set of image transformations used in RandAugment \cite{cubukRandAugmentPracticalAutomated2019} with the parameters N=2 and M=10.
-A detailed list of image transformations alongside the corresponding values can be seen in \cite{sohnFixMatchSimplifyingSemisupervised2020} (Table 12).\\ The RandAugmentMC transformations were used additionally after the corresponding standard transformations for each dataset.
+For ISIC-2019 we use ISIC transformations which are: Resize to 300x300, RandomHorizontalFlip, RandomVerticalFlip, ColorJitter(0.02, 0.02, 0.02, 0.01) ,RandomRotation(rotation=(-180, 180), translate=(0.1, 0.1), scale=(0.7, 1.3)), RandomAffine(-180, 180), RandomCrop to 224x224.\\ These are based on the ISIC-2018 challenge best single model submission:\\https://github.com/JiaxinZhuang/Skin-Lesion-Recognition.Pytorch \paragraph{RandAugmentMC} We use the same set of image transformations used in RandAugment \cite{cubukRandaugmentPracticalAutomated2020} with the parameters N=2 and M=10.
+A detailed list of image transformations alongside the corresponding values can be seen in \cite{sohnFixMatchSimplifyingSemisupervised2020} (Table 12).

+The RandAugmentMC transformations were used additionally after the corresponding standard transformations for each dataset.
 RandAugmentMC(CIFAR) also adds cutout as a final transformation.

 \paragraph{RandAugmentMC weak} Works identical as RandAugmentMC and uses the same set of image transformations as for RandAugmentMC but changed its parameters to N=1 and M=2.
-Therefore the maximal range of values is divided by a factor of 5.\\ RandAugmentMC weak does not use cutout in difference to RandAugmentMC on CIFAR datasets.
+Therefore the maximal range of values is divided by a factor of 5.